firefly-oss/lib-transactional-engine/docs/DSL.md

 ---

+## Quick start pointers
+- Hands‑on tutorial: TUTORIAL.md
+- API cheatsheet: REFERENCE_CARD.md
+- How it works (internals): ARCHITECTURE.md and DEEP_DIVE_INTO_THE_ENGINE.md
+- Dynamic graphs (no annotations): PROGRAMMATIC_QUICK_GUIDE.md

+---

 ## Mental model (think in steps and compensations)

 - A step is one business action with a clear inverse (compensation).